 Using emotional intelligence training in the workspace

 Higher emotional intelligence in the workspace has been associated with better employee engagement, retention, and job satisfaction.
-According to a recent report by Harvard Business Review, emotionally intelligent companies are capable of engaging and empowering their workforce while cultivating interpersonal skills that allow employees to develop innovative solutions.
+According to a recent report by Harvard Business Review, emotionally intelligent companies can engage and empower their workforce while cultivating interpersonal skills that allow employees to develop innovative solutions.

-Nevertheless, formal upskilling appears to be more closely focused on technology skills, while emotional intelligence skills are less frequently targeted with formal reskilling, according to The Jobs of the Future report published by the World Economic Forum.
+Nevertheless, formal upskilling is more closely focused on technology skills.
+In contrast, according to The Jobs of the Future report published by the World Economic Forum, emotional intelligence skills are less frequently targeted with formal reskilling.
 That’s why the importance of focused emotional intelligence training is only increasing.
 It’s not enough to simply mention its importance in a staff meeting.
-Improving emotional intelligence requires focused effort.
+Improving emotional intelligence requires concentrated effort.

 Emotional intelligence training allows you to model better behavior, work directly with employees on applying skills to work situations, and provide a space for open reflection on the topic.
-It also communicates the seriousness of the topic to those who may not realize its importance.
+It also communicates the seriousness of the topic to those who may need to realize its importance.

-The results can be transformative, as employees and managers become better equipped to communicate, collaborate, and improve their performance.
-But more than those immediate results, building a workplace culture which values emotional intelligence establishes a foundation for long-term success through happier, more productive, and more engaged employees.
+The results can be transformative as employees and managers become better equipped to communicate, collaborate, and improve performance.
+But more than those immediate results, building a workplace culture that values emotional intelligence establishes a foundation for long-term success through happier, more productive, and more engaged employees.